 Parenting post separation is undoubtedly a challenge.
-Physically sharing your children with someone who makes you feel angry, distrustful or impossibly hurt is incredibly difficult.
+Physically sharing your children with someone who makes you feel angry, distrustful or impossibly hurt makes shared parenting incredibly difficult.
 However, in most cases, people can see the importance of their children having a positive and loving relationship with both of their parents and are prepared, with advice and support to work through some very tough emotions to ensure their children cope as well as possible with the changes to their family.

 Implacably hostile parents